-The background for Love’s Frontier: 19/2018 is grounded in the fact that same sex relationships were decriminalized in France in 1791, creating a reality among the French of several generations who had the ability to experience same sex intimacy as a part of their culture differently than the rest of Europe.
+LOVE’S FRONTIER is grounded in the fact that same sex relationships were decriminalized in France in 1791, creating a reality among the French of several generations who had the ability to experience same sex intimacy as a part of their culture differently most of Europe.
 For Whitfield, this fact has triggered an exploration of how intimacy in contexts of sudden death, profound trauma, and mental and/or physical impairments brought to life during World War I might parallel the experience of current generations of combatants who are entering global theaters of war free, for the first time, to openly express and forge queer relationships with fellow soldiers.

-This reading will take place in an installation consisting of an amalgam of 3-D portraits of actual veterans that take their inspiration for prosthesis developed out urgent needs to respond to devastating injuries in combat over the last century.
+These readings will take place in an installation consisting of an amalgam of 3-D portraits of actual veterans that take their inspiration for prosthesis developed out urgent needs to respond to devastating injuries in combat over the last century.
 One aspect of these portraits will be facemasks referencing those produced in WW1 but amalgamating the facial features and structures of the soldiers in queer loving relationships.
-These masks/portraits will be added to a battleground inspired “field” consisting of other fragments and reconfigured body parts.
-Whitfield sees this landscape as a meditation on love and caring as much as it will be a representation of a site of carnage.
+These masks/portraits will be added to a battleground inspired “field” consisting of other fragments and reconfigured body parts and artifacts of intimacy and war.
+Whitfield sees this landscape as a meditation on love and caring as much as it will be a representation of a site of profound carnage.

-To create this field of portraits, Whitfield is seeking funding to collaborate with part-time faculty member in Parsons School of Constructed Environments, Arthur Young-Spivey who, for 15 years has worked in the evolving field of affordable 3-D rendering and printing.
-Young-Spivey will work with Whitfield to design, scan, print and fabricate the “portraits” that will constitute the “field.”
+To create this field of portraits, Whitfield will collaborate with artist Arthur Young-Spivey who, for 15 years has worked in the evolving field of affordable 3-D rendering and printing.
+Together they will design, scan, print and fabricate the “portraits” that will constitute the “field.”
 Ten to twelve relationships will be the subjects of these portraits.
 Full body scans will be required of each member of these relationships.
-The execution of these scans in Paris or New York will be the goal, Young-Spivey will execute scanning, printing and production of subjects in the New York region at Bluedge (http://www.bluedge.com/ ), the firm where he is head of Technology Business Development.
+The execution of these scans in Paris or New York will be the goal.
+Young-Spivey will execute printing and production of subjects in the New York region at Bluedge (http://www.bluedge.com/ ), the firm where he is head of Technology Business Development.

 Whitfield’s intention is to work with Young-Spivey to combine digitally rendered 3-D information about each member of the love relationship into a “single body in crisis” metaphorically articulating the extreme nature under which the bond was formed.
 In conjunction with the production of these “portraits”, Whitfield will also conduct interviews with the subjects that will provide narratives that can be integrated into the installation.
-These interviews and overseeing scanning will require a week-long trip to Paris for Whitfield and Young-Spivey in July of 2018.
-It is importan to note that Young-Spivey’s travel with Whitfield to Paris to execute 3-D scans will insure consistency in quality and formatting.
-While not ideal, if scans are needed in or near other urban areas, Young-Spivey will identify facilities where full body scan can be executed and files will be provided to Young Spivey for development and production.
+It is anticipated that interviews and scanning will take place in Paris where Young-Spivey’s travel with Whitfield to execute 3-D scans will insure consistency in quality and formatting.
+It is also anticipated that Young-Spivey will identify facilities where full body scan can be executed in facilities in and near Paris and files will be provided to Young- Spivey for further development and production .

 Specifically, Young-Spivey’s collaboration with Whitfield could include capturing individuals faces and other body parts with a 3D Scanner that will record both the expression, hair, any distinguishing features in full color at a 1:1 scale.
 Once captured the 3D data will then be post processed to be made ready for the 3D printing process.
 The specific scope of their work together will be dependent upon the narratives that evolves through the interview process as well as budget limitations.
 To augment this budget will execute a crowdfunding campaign and carryout various community based fundraising activities as well as solicitation of support including in-kind contributions from corporations and private donors.